 where $\alpha_i, \beta_i$ denote the active and reactive power load exponent, and $P_{si}^0, Q_{si}^0$ denote the rated active and reactive power load.

-For induction motors, we adopt the third-order model \cite{milano2010power} to capture both electromechanical and electromagnetic dynamics.
-In this case, the equivalent circuit for an induction motor is depicted in Fig. \ref{figmotor}, where $\sigma_i$ denotes the slip, $r_{Si}, x_{Si}$ denotes the motor stator resistance and reactance, $r_{Ri}, x_{Ri}$ denotes the cage rotor resistance and reactance, and $x_{Mi}$ denotes the magnetization reactance.
-Then, the equivalent admittance of the motor is
+Next, we model the induction motors.
+Different from the synchronous generators whose rotors run exactly at the system frequency at an equilibrium point, the steady-state rotor frequency of an induction motor is lower than the system frequency and its power consumption depends on the motor slip.
+In this paper, we adopt the third-order model \cite{milano2010power} to capture both electromechanical and electromagnetic dynamics of induction motors.
+The equivalent circuit for the third-order induction motor model is depicted in Fig. \ref{figgenmot}(b), where $\varsigma_i$ denotes the slip, $r_{Si}, x_{Si}$ denotes the motor stator resistance and reactance, $r_{Ri}, x_{Ri}$ denotes the cage rotor resistance and reactance, and $x_{Mi}$ denotes the magnetization reactance.
+Then, the equivalent admittance of the motor circuit is

 and hence the motor load consumption at bus $i$ is

 where $G_{mi}^{\upeq}$ and $B_{mi}^{\upeq}$ respectively denote the real part and imaginary part of $Y_{mi}^{\upeq}$.